 My first job after OT school was at Bellevue Psychiatric Hospital in NYC.
-There I worked first as a staff member and later as the director of a day program for children on the autism spectrum who were at Bellevue as part of a research study.
+I worked there first as a staff member and later as the director of a day program for children on the autism spectrum who were at Bellevue as part of a research study.
 After a few years, I also began working in the therapeutic nursery/preschool for children with emotional and behavioral difficulties.
-A few years after that, I became very interested in the new field of learning disabilities, and the work being done at New York University Hospital in that field.
-I was able to attend workshops and lectures provided by the Learning Disorders Unit of New York University Hospital, and after getting to know the staff there, I was hired to do research and assessments for children with learning disabilities.
+A few years later, I became very interested in the new field of learning disabilities, and the work being done at New York University Hospital in that field.
+After attending numerous workshops and lectures provided by the staff of the Learning Disorders Unit of New York University Hospital, I was hired to do research and assessments for children with learning disabilities.
 While working there, I decided to pursue my doctorate in psychology at New York University.

-While I was in graduate school, I married, became a step mom, had a child and spent several years being a full time mom before returning to my studies.
-During the years I was in graduate school, I worked at a school for children with learning disabilities, a school for children with multiple handicapping conditions and a public elementary school.
-I also had a part time occupational therapy practice.
+While I was in graduate school (an 18 year process!)
+I married, became a step mom, had a child and spent three years being a full time mom before returning to my studies.
+During my years in graduate school, I worked at a public elementary school, a school for children with learning disabilities, and a school for children with multiple handicapping conditions, all while maintaining a part time occupational therapy practice.

-After I finished my graduate school program, I did a full time, one-year internship in the children’s unit of the Postgraduate Center for Mental Health, a psychoanalytic training institute in New York City.
+After I finished my graduate school program in Child and School Psychology, I did a full time, one-year internship in the children’s unit of the Postgraduate Center for Mental Health, a psychoanalytic training institute in New York City.
 My doctoral dissertation was on attachment, specifically, the family bed.
-After graduating from New York University with a Ph.D. in Child and School Psychology, I taught a graduate course at the New Jersey City University, and established a private practice in New Jersey in both child psychology and pediatric occupational therapy.
-Because of my unique dual license, I was asked to serve as an expert witness in over 40 forensic cases across the United States, assessing the functional and psychological effects of disabilities on children.
+After graduating from New York University with my Ph.D, I taught a graduate course at the New Jersey City University, and established a private practice in New Jersey in both child psychology and pediatric occupational therapy.
+Because of my unique dual license, over a 20 year period, I was asked to serve as an expert witness in over 40 forensic cases across the United States, assessing the functional and psychological effects of disabilities on children.
 In 1997, while still in New Jersey, I limited my private practice to child psychology; however, I continued to do occupational therapy consulting nationally.
 In 2001, I relocated to Asheville, North Carolina, where I had a busy child psychology practice.

-I relocated to Marin County in 2017, and opened a child psychology practice in Corte Madera, California in July of 2017.
+I moved to Marin County in 2017 so that I could live closer to my young grandchildren.
+I opened a child psychology practice in Corte Madera, California in July of 2017.
 Today I am privileged to continue to provide therapy for children under the age of 12 and their families in Corte Madera.

-* Child Psychologist, licensed in the states of California and North Carolina.
+* Child Psychologist, licensed in the states of California.